 Al-powered Bing search.
-Bing search now includes an Al-enhanced web search functionality, Bing Chat, which supports users by providing relevant search results, reviewing and summarizing from across the web, refining research queries through the chat experience, and sparking creativity by helping users create content.
-Bing Chat's use and collection of personal data is consistent with Bing's core web search offering as described in this section.
-More information about the new Bing experience is available at The New Bing: Our approach to Responsible Al.
+Bing search now includes an Al-enhanced web search functionality, using Microsoft Copilot in Bing, which supports users by providing relevant search results, reviewing and summarizing from across the web, refining research queries through the chat experience, and sparking creativity by helping users create content.
+Copilot in Bing's use and collection of personal data is consistent with Bing's core web search offering as described in this section.
+More information about Copilot in Bing is available at Copilot in Bing: Our approach to Responsible Al.